KrispyTech/airneis/sprint-reports/sprint-2.md

 - Review 3

-  - Description: Clear code to help the team progress.
+  - Description: Clean code helped the team to progress.
   - Commitment:
     - Said by: Barnabé
-    - What: Continue to produce clear, serious code.
+    - What: Continue to produce clear, clean, serious code.
     - When: Until the end of the project.

 - Review 4